Fill out the form below to schedule a demo or call our sales team at

 This is a great time to enlist the help of individuals from your financial planning committee.
 Many board members, business owners, and government officials know people who are willing to make large donations to local nonprofit organizations.
 Ask them to share your church’s capital campaign with their network!

-You can also invite other churches and businesses to participate with your church on the project, which may increase donations and provide more volunteers for construction projects.
-Reaching out to local media outlets will help spread the word about your organization’s mission and impact on your community, as well as how to make donations to your campaign.
+You can also invite other churches and businesses to participate with your church on the project.
+This can increase donations and provide more volunteers for construction projects.
+Reach out to local media outlets to spread the word about your organization’s mission and impact on your community.
+Be sure to include specific information about how to make donations to your campaign.

 Providing your growing church with the resources it needs for effective ministry doesn’t happen overnight!
 Planning how to get donations for church buildings takes a lot of careful coordination, networking, volunteers, and hard work.
 Remember that churches around the world successfully hold church building campaigns every year, and with some strategic thinking and execution, so can yours.

-Online giving solutions are powerful tools your church can use to run an effective church capital fundraiser.
+Online giving solutions are powerful tools your church can use to run effective capital campaigns for churches.
 There's no better donations solution for churches than Subsplash Giving!
 For example, NorthStar Church used Subsplash Giving to pay off their debt of $2.6 million.
 Now they give back $30,000/month to various charities in their local community!

 To find out how your church can use Subsplash Giving for capital campaigns, fundraisers, and to increase your overall donations, [.blog-contact-cta]let’s chat![.blog-contact-cta] If you’re already leveraging the Subsplash Platform and are looking to take your giving strategies to the next level, just reach out to your Client Success Manager.